 The primary purpose of the synovial joint is to prevent friction between the articulating bones of the joint cavity.
 While all synovial joints are diarthroses, the extent of movement varies among different subtypes and is often limited by the ligaments that connect the bones.

-A hinge joint is defined as an articulation between the convex end of one bone and the concave end of another.
+A hinge joint is an articulation between the convex end of one bone and the concave end of another.
 This type of joint is uniaxial because it only permits movement in one axis.
 In the body, this axis of movement is usually bending and straightening, or flexion and extension.
 Examples include the elbow, knee, ankle, and interphalangeal joints.

 A condyloid joint, or an ellipsoid joint, is defined as an articulation between the shallow depression of one bone and the rounded structure of another bone or bones.
 This type of joint is biaxial because it permits two axes of movement: flexion/extension and medial/lateral (abduction/adduction).
 An example is the metacarpophalangeal joints of the hand between the distal metacarpal and proximal phalanx, commonly known as the knuckle.

-A saddle joint is defined as an articulation between two bones that are saddle-shaped, or concave in one direction and convex in another.
+A saddle joint is an articulation between two bones that are saddle-shaped, or concave in one direction and convex in another.
 This type of joint is biaxial, and one example is the first carpometacarpal joint between the trapezium (carpal) and the first metacarpal bone of the thumb.
-This permits the thumb to flex and extend (within the plane of the palm) as well as abduct and adduct (perpendicular to the palm).
+This arrangement permits the thumb to flex and extend (within the plane of the palm) as well as abduct and adduct (perpendicular to the palm).
 This dexterity gives humans the characteristic trait of “opposable” thumbs.

 A planar joint, or gliding joint, is defined as an articulation between bones that are both flat and of similar size.
 This type of joint is multiaxial because it permits many movements; however, surrounding ligaments usually restrict this joint to a small and tight motion.
 Examples include intercarpal joints, intertarsal joints, and the acromioclavicular joint.